antibagr/python-file-deamon/README.md

 API always returns a JSON response which contains a **status_code** filed and **message** field.
 Please notice that not all HTTP method is allowed i.e. /api/v1/download only accept GET method.
 If a request with invalid method was received, a 405 response will be returned.

 If required filed is not provided server wiil anwser with 400 status code.

+To see full status code list please refer to docstings of api clases in `filedaemon\api\api.py`